HOW WE CAN HELP

 REASSURANCE PROGRAM

-In 1978, Contact began offering its telephone Reassurance program.
+In 1978, CONTACT began offering its telephone Reassurance Program.
 It’s a free daily outreach service for senior citizens who live alone.
 Anyone 60 and older who lives in Mercer County can sign up for the free service.

 The program is staffed by a separate group of volunteers from the hotline and crisis chat staff.
-Letcher says Contact volunteers currently call about 35 people every day, although they have the resources to call even more.
+Letcher says CONTACT volunteers currently call about 35 people every day, although they have the resources to call even more.

 “Our volunteers have one or two clients, and they call them every day at the same time,” Letcher says.
 “It’s a few minutes of conversation, but it’s also a safety check.”